Xuanhoang214/WSL2-USB-CAMERA/README.md

     "uvcvideo: Found UVC ..."

 If the line below is displayed.
-Don't worry, you need to change the webcam and you're done:
+Don't worry, you need to change the camera and you're done:

     "UVC non compliance - GET_DEF(PROBE) not supported.
 Enabling workaround."